 Nonviolent Communication: A Language of Life : Life-Changing Tools for Healthy Relationships

 Marshall B. Rosenberg, 2015

-The SAGE Handbook of Nonverbal Communication
+Listen!
+The Art of Effective Communication

 Open Educational Resources (OER) are free and openly-licensed teaching materials.
 These materials are easy for educators to integrate with their existing courses and reduce costs for students.

 The University of Minnesota's Open Textbook Library is an example of OER.
 This is a collection of more than 800 textbooks on a wide variety of subjects, freely available online to view or download.
 Educators can even adapt a textbook for their own needs, whether that's removing chapters or adding their own content.
 For those who prefer print, professionally printed copies are available at a fraction of the cost of most textbooks.